sheshcode/pyFortiManagerAPI/README.md

 ## Future Tasks

 - This module is tested on Fortimanager v6.2.2 on "root" adom.
-It still does support multiple Adoms.
+It still doesn't support multiple Adoms.
 So I will try to get this working for Multiple adoms too.

 ## Contributing